OCA/l10n-netherlands/l10n_nl_tax_statement/readme/USAGE.rst

 #.
 If you need to print the report in PDF, open a statement form and click: `Print -> NL Tax Statement`

+Exporting a XLS report:

+#.
+If you need to export the report in XLSX, open a statement form and click: `Print -> NL Tax Statement XLS export`

 Multicompany fiscal unit:

 #.
 According the Dutch Tax Authority, for all the companies belonging to a